SoftwareAG/c8y-docs/content/edge/configuration-bundle/configuring-remote-connectivity.md

 - [POST /edge/configuration/remote-connectivity](/edge/rest-api/#post-edgeconfigurationremote-connectivity)
 - [GET /edge/configuration/remote-connectivity](/edge/rest-api/#get-edgeconfigurationremote-connectivity)

-### Registering the Edge appliance in the remote tenant
+### Registering the Edge appliance in the Cumulocity IoT tenant

-Before performing these steps, ensure that you have configured the URL for the remote tenant in the Edge appliance.
+Before performing these steps, ensure that you have configured the URL for the Cumulocity IoT tenant in the Edge appliance.

-1. Log in to your remote tenant.
+1. Log in to your Cumulocity IoT tenant.
 2. Go to **Device Management**.
 3. Click **Registration** in the **Devices** menu and then click **Register device**.
 4. Select **General device registration**.